 Their focus will be on the relationship you had/have with your client.
 If you've not taken reasonable steps to prove that you're not a disguised employee, you're in trouble.

 They will interview your client(s).
-If you’re working through an agency, they’ll examine the agency documents as well as interview them, too.
+If you're working through an agency, they'll examine the agency's documents and interview them.

 Out of interest, what else is at stake?

 There's more on the line here than a few grand a year.
 Sure, that's gonna hit you where it hurts, in your take home pay.
 But consider how your client will feel when HMRC turns up to interrogate them.